Astatine387/Portfolio/README.md

 # 1. Introduction

 I'm Astatine387, a C/C++ software engineer building cross-platform desktop applications with a focus on security and memory safety.
 I value efficient, practical design with minimal but necessary features.
-I'm open to find opportunities in the United States.

 # 2. Tech Stack